Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 10.4.14 02/10/2022 =
+* BUG: Set the default publish action to the sanitized request variable and allow filter to override it.

 = 10.4.13 02/07/2022 =
 * TWEAK: Update the Upcoming Block `index.js` file to utilize the `block.json` for registering the block metadata and split out the edit and save callbacks to separate files for easier maintainability.
 * TWEAK: When registering the Carousel and Team Blocks pass the `style` parameter as strings instead of arrays.